choeffer/360pibot/docs/examples.rst

     The PID controller values have a strong influence on the the robots movement.
-Therefore, try out different values than the default once if the robot is not moving as exspected.
-Also to get a feeling of their influence.
+Therefore, try out different values than the default once if the robot is not moving as exspected and also to get a feeling of their influence.

 .. note::